-- Be wary that the selected names should be far from any violations of public morals, customs, traditions and/or religious beliefs.
+- Be wary that the selected names should be far from violations of public morals, customs, traditions and religious beliefs.

-- The names mustn't imply any activity that contradicts with the company's activities.
+- The names mustn't imply any activity that contradicts the company's activities.

 - Name that hasn't been already registered at the Directorate of Industrial Property (except for names that got special permissions)

-- In case of foreign company branch or representative office, then the name must be identical to the original company name followed by the sentence ‘a branch of a foreign company/representative office’
+- In the case of a foreign company branch or representative office, the name must be identical to the original company name followed by the sentence 'a branch of a foreign company/representative office.'